trinodb/trino/docs/src/main/sphinx/connector/oracle.rst

-The connector does not support pushdown of any predicates on columns that use the ``CLOB``, ``NCLOB``, ``BLOB``, or ``RAW(n)`` Oracle database types, or Trino data types that :ref:`map to these Oracle database types <oracle-type-mapping>`.
+The connector does not support pushdown of any predicates on columns that use the ``CLOB``, ``NCLOB``, ``BLOB``, or ``RAW(n)`` Oracle database types, or Trino data types that :ref:`map <oracle-type-mapping>` to these Oracle database types.

 In the following example, the predicate is not pushed down for either query since ``name`` is a column of type ``VARCHAR``, which maps to ``NCLOB`` in